gu-fan/riv.vim/README.rst

   Highlighted and Folded.
   When folded, the numbers of rows and columns will be shown as '3x2'

-  Can be autoformated.
+  Can be auto formated.
 Only support equal columns each row (no span).

   + Commands: